 Each notebook offers different specifications, the better model you go for, the higher will be their specs, and of course, the higher will be the prices.
 The processor and amount of RAM smoothen the experience of a Chromebook.

-All of the Chromebooks models come with at least 16GB of onboard storage, which may sound like a lot less as compared to the standard these days but for a Chromebook it is more than enough, since most of the saves are made on cloud and these systems aren’t designed to download large applications or store tons of media.
+All Chromebooks come with at least 16GB of onboard storage, which may sound like a lot less as compared to the standard these days but for a Chromebook it is more than enough, since most of the saves are made on cloud and these systems aren’t designed to download large applications or store tons of media.
 Plus, thanks to SD card ports in some of the Chromebooks, users can extend the storage to their heart’s desire.

 Speaking of the online storage, every Chromebook purchase gets you a free 100GB of Google Drive storage for two years.
 After that the users will have to purchase the subscription to the service, which is highly recommended as it lets you not only save on cloud and protects your data from becoming obsolete in –case you lose your hardware but also allows the users to be able to access all of their data from any other laptop or device without having to transfer anything.

-Chrome OS and Apps
+Chrome OS and Android Apps

 As mentioned above, Chromebooks are designed to be primarily used while connected to the Internet.
 Due to the new OS, Chromebook does things differently.
 Instead of installing traditional software for word processing and instant messaging, users simply add web apps from the Chrome Web Store (that we can visit on Chrome browser).